Black Pepper Essential Oil

 It is the perfect oil for warming up muscles prior to exercise and it helps to improve muscle tone.
 Due its warming action, black pepper oil can be effective wherever there is any form of coldness, either physical or emotional.

 When massaged on the abdomen, black pepper essential oil is one of the finest remedies for treating digestive disorders due to its effective antispasmodic and carminative properties, plus it aids digestion and helps improve a poor appetite.
-It is also used to treat anaemia since it helps produce new blood cells by stimulating the spleen, and it can also be put to good use with infections, viruses, ‘flu, colds and fevers.
+It is also used to treat anaemia since it helps produce new blood cells by stimulating the spleen, and it can also be put to good use with coughs and colds.
 Black pepper is a valuable oil during the cold winter months.

 Research conducted in 1994 at the University Medical Centre in Durham, North Carolina, reported that inhaling black pepper oil significantly reduced the craving for cigarettes, and test subjects experienced relief from the somatic symptoms of anxiety.